 When it comes to public hospitals, you can get treatment from medical students, interns, and resident doctors who specialize in different fields.

-In private hospitals, you won’t find practicing doctors because all the professionals who work there have many years of professional experience.
+In private hospitals, you won’t find trainee doctors because all the professionals who work there have many years of professional experience.
 Additionally, most of them also work for the Costa Rican Social Security System.

 Pros and Cons of Hospitals in Costa Rica